UKHomeOffice/callisto-docs/containers.md

 - No Reference Data exposed

 ### Events produced
-- <a name="tamsAgreementAdapter_ahaModuleTargetEvent">`AHAModuleTarget`</a> - an event that holds the target associated with a person's AHA Module.
-A target has a time period in which it is effective
+- <a name="tamsAgreementAdapter_ahaAgreementEvent">`AHAAgreement`</a> - an event that holds an AHA Agreement resource.
+An AHA Agreement is linked to a given `Person`.
+Amongst other things it contains AHA modules purchased by the person and their targets, the effective date of the AHA Agreement and also the person's Flex change and RSA bands
 - <a name="tamsAgreementAdapter_ahaModuleBalanceEvent">`AHAModuleBalance`</a> - an event that holds the balance associated with a person's AHA Module.
 A balance has a date and time at which it was current

 ### Events consumed